pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. Select the **Enable** toggle to deploy Harbor when you deploy {{  vars.product }}.
 1. In the **Harbor FQDN** text box, enter a name for the Harbor VM, for example `harbor.tkgi.example.com`.

     This is the address at which you access the Harbor administration UI and registry service.
-Before you set the host name, you must check for potential host name conflicts between TKGI and Harbor.
+Before you set the host name, you must check for potential host name conflicts between {{ vars.product_short }} and Harbor.
     - If the host name might resolve to an IP address that is not one that you want it to, clear the DNS entry manually to avoid conflicts in subsequent use.
-    - If the host name can be resolved to an IP address that you have intentionally created beforehand, be aware that the IP address in the DNS entry might not be the same as the reachable IP address that TKGI Management Console uses, resulting in network issues.
-If you must use a pre-created DNS entry, after the TKGI deployment finishes, check the IP address that TKGI Management Console uses for Harbor and update the DNS entry accordingly.
+    - If the host name can be resolved to an IP address that you have intentionally created beforehand, be aware that the IP address in the DNS entry might not be the same as the reachable IP address that {{ vars.product_short }} Management Console uses, resulting in network issues.
+If you must use a pre-created DNS entry, after the {{ vars.product_short }} deployment finishes, check the IP address that {{ vars.product_short }} Management Console uses for Harbor and update the DNS entry accordingly.

 1. Enter and confirm a password for the Harbor VM.
 1. Select the method to use for authenticating connections to Harbor.